jameshfisher/jameshfisher.com/_posts/2019-04-27-the-inception-bar-a-new-phishing-method.md

 "the URL bar is currently collapsed", e.g. by displaying the shadow of an almost-hidden URL bar.

+I don't want to keep you any longer.
-If you're still stuck on this page, another way to get out is to
+If you're still stuck here,
+one way to get out is to
 [go to the Hacker News discussion and upvote this article](https://news.ycombinator.com/item?id=19768072).
 Or, for hacks similar to this one, see [this inception attack based on the fullscreen API](https://feross.org/html5-fullscreen-api-attack/),